 For us on the Northern Beaches, we’re part of the ‘Humpback Highway’, with thousands of majestic creatures visible just off our coastline.

-Out at sea and on land, you’ll get some great views from most of our headlands but particularly good vantage spots are Manly’s North Head, the top of Long Reef headland, Curly Boardwalk and Barrenjoey Lighthouse.
-You’ll need to be patient – take a blanket and a thermos, binoculars if you have them, and settle in.
-If you’re lucky you may even get to see them breaching.
+Out at sea and on land, you’ll get some great views - particularly good vantage spots are Manly’s North Head, the top of Long Reef headland, Curly boardwalk and Barrenjoey Lighthouse.
+You’ll need to be patient – take a blanket, thermos and binoculars if you have them and settle in.

 - Head out on a clear day